darena67/rvtaxgroup/content/blog/transient-rules-and-section-179-deduction.md

 **Restrictions on Section 179**:

 Section 179 expense is available for any new used or new property that you purchase for business purposes during the tax year.
 You can’t use it on a gifted, inherited, or leased motor home.
 Nor you may use it if you purchase your property from a relative or any organization that you control.
 Under ordinary circumstances, a business can reduce Section 179 deduction by the percentage of personal use.
-This deduciton is allowed only if the business use of your business asset is more than 50%.
+This deduction is allowed only if the business use of your business asset is more than 50%.
 However, when it comes to RVs, it is wise to take Section 179 ONLY when your business use is 100%.
 This is because inherently the IRS classifies RVs as lodging units and suspects lots of personal use.

-**Important Rule:**
+**Important Rules:**

 **Avoid ANY personal use when renting to transients**.
 The court has held that one day of personal use will turn your RV rental activity into a residential rental activity under vacation home rules.
 Residential rental triggers the recapture of your **[Section 179 deduction](https://www.bradfordtaxinstitute.com/Endnotes/TC_Memo_2006-33.pdf).**